haxius/apollo-juicer/README.md

 <Query query={PRODUCTS} variables={{ category: "1234" }}>...</Query>
 ```

-With traditional Apollo if one wanted to a component to consume both queries one would either nest a query (ouch), or more properly
+With traditional Apollo if one wanted a component to consume both queries one would either nest a query (ouch), or more properly
 combine the queries with a special query:
 ```
 export const PRODUCTS_WITH_TYPES = gql`